Call Processing Architecture

 Integration of Multiple Call Processing Agents

 To integrate multiple Unified CM clusters together or to integrate Unified CM clusters with the Cisco TelePresence Video Communication Server (VCS), use Cisco Unified CM Session Management Edition (SME).
 SME is the recommended trunk and dial plan aggregation platform in multi-site distributed call processing deployments.
 SME is essentially a Unified CM cluster with trunk interfaces only and no IP endpoints.
-It enables aggregation of multiple Unified Communications systems, referred to as leaf systems.
+It enables aggregation of multiple Unified Communications systems, referred to as

 Unified CM Session Management Edition may also be used to connect to third-party unified communications systems such as PSTN connections, PBXs, and centralized unified communications applications.